 Glen Falls Trail (Lookout Mountain, Tenn.)

 Located a short drive up the Tennessee side of Lookout Mountain, Glen Falls is a great out-and-back that offers a short trail with a huge payoff.
 From the small parking spur off Ochs Highway, the trail follows a gentle descent for a few hundred yards before leveling off on a half-mile hike to the falls.
 Once there, there is a swimming hole to the right that is perfect for playing and splashing in, or you can cross a short wooden bridge then wind up a stone staircase and through a natural rock tunnel to the upper falls.
+Learn more about the trail in our Family Trail Guide.

 - The first swimming area is over a foot deep, so be prepared with a change of clothes.